MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-proof-concept.md

 When setting up work hours, you may also set a fixed break time, which RSO will honor during optimizations.
 Set the duration for the break, and include a start and end time to represent the scheduling window RSO should use to fit the break into the optimized schedule.

 > [Note!]
-> If you require floating breaks or breaks based on other business logic, you'll need to build a custom scheduleable entity for breaks.
+> If you require floating breaks or breaks based on other business logic, you'll need to build a custom schedulable entity for breaks.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a Set Work Hours and Service Restrictions window with the break fields highlighted](./media/rso-poc-workhours3.png)